-“I am not saying that this is a complete threat to their existence, but small game, animals such as the rabbit, pheasant or partridge, are particularly at risk from collisions.
-Rabbit populations in particular are significantly decreased this way.”
+"I am not saying that this is a complete threat to their existence, but small game, animals such as the hare or pheasant, are particularly at risk from collisions.
+Hare populations in particular are significantly decreased this way."

 A wide range of measures has been undertaken to prevent animal collisions.
 They include the construction of under- and overpasses as well as fences.
 Volunteer organisations have also been using tactics such as the placement of scent repellents along roads and so-called optical fences.

 Asked about the main causes for the increase, he says it is most likely the overpopulation of ungulates (including deer and wild boar) as well as current agriculture policy, whose focus on wide blocks of fields helps boost their numbers.

 In recent months, some have also argued that the extreme droughts currently affecting the Czech Republic could be forcing animals to cross roads.
 Dr. Kušta says this is a possibility but is more sceptical.